 The Roadtrip Series: venture inland to the enchanted region of Killarney and Warwick

-The long weekends might be behind us, but there is still plenty of exploring to be done.
+Folks, we don’t want to jinx it but it feels like the pointy end of our brutal summer is finally calming down.
+There’s nothing quite like a change in seasons to inspire some serious wanderlust, but there is no need to shell out for a plane ticket – all you have to do is fill up your tank.
 As the temperature cools, Southern Queensland Country is teeming with gorgeous towns, scrumptious comfort food, stunning scenery, heaps of fun events and plenty of history to take in.
 As part of The Roadtrip Series, we are venturing to Killarney and Warwick to help you plan the perfect weekend getaway.

 Explore a heritage-listed rainforest

 Rise and shine, it’s roadtrip time!
 Load up the car with gear, hit the Cunningham Highway and head for the Main Range National Park, which links the Scenic Rim in the east to the range of Gondwana lined peaks in the west.
 The Main Range National Park is a bushwalker and campers delight so pack a tent and some sleeping bags and camp at one of 20 dedicated camping locations in the area.
 Pick your preferred spot and set up a base camp for walks through rainforest circuits, bird watching expeditions and hikes up Mount Cordeaux or Mount Mitchell.
 Also worth checking out is the Pioneer Graves Track and Governors Chair Lookout for a bit of extra sightseeing.

 Chase some waterfalls